wmyshuangyi/Disappearing-Animals/_exhibitreptilia/bengal_monitor.md

 ---
 ## Descriptions

-Characteristics: Varanus bengalensis (also called Bengal monitor) has yellow spots on its body, a triangular head and a body length of over 90 cm, with the tail alone being 50 cm long.
-It has reached 10.2 kg, and in the wild, males are generally more than 42% heavier than females.
-The nostrils are cleft-eyed and located centrally between the eyes and the muzzle.
+Varanus bengalensis (Bengal monitor) has yellow spots on its body, a triangular head and a body length of over 90 cm, with the tail alone being 50 cm long.
 The western and eastern subspecies can be distinguished by their body colour and scale shape.
-Adult Bengal lizards are generally grey or grey-green with grey-black markings from the chin to the ventral tail, these markings are usually darker in the west and lighter in the east.
-These ventral markings usually become darker as the skin ages.
+Adult Bengal lizards are generally grey or grey-green with grey-black markings from the chin to the ventral tail.
 In the wild, the heaviest male Bengal lizard recorded was 7.18 kg in weight [1].

 <iframe class="video" width="560" height="315" src="https://www.youtube.com/embed/kg4mYMLQnQY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>